Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 		* 20% buff = 2.202M / 2.053M
 		* 50% buff = 1.657M / 1.544M
 	* **Phase 1 - TRR Proc**
-		* Swap in Chen -> Sanae -> Parsee
+		* Swap in Momiji -> Sanae -> Parsee
 		* Sanae uses Miracle Fruit on Parsee
 		* Swap Sanae for Yuuka
 		* Parsee uses Midnight Anathema Ritual
 		* Swap Parsee with Satori
 	* **Phase 2 - Beauty of Nature**
 		* Yuuka and Satori spam Beauty of Nature
-		* Swap Chen with Sanae
+		* Swap Momiji with Sanae
 		* Komachi IA pivots Yuuka and Satori
 		* Sanae juggles healing and IA pivoting
 	* **Phase 3 - Jealousy of the Kind**
 		* TRR reaches threshold
-		* Swap in Chen -> Parsee on slots 3 and 4
+		* Swap in Momiji -> Parsee on slots 3 and 4
 		* Sanae uses Miracle Fruit on Parsee once
-		* Chen uses Herb of Awakening on Parsee
+		* Momiji uses Herb of Awakening on Parsee
 		* Parsee delays her turn if needed then Jealousy of the Kind
 	* For finer details see Yuyuko's [Boss Info](../../enemy/yuyuko.md)
 * When you're done, go back to Gensokyo